Anonymous-Y/my_website/_teaching/2022-zuel-intfin.md

 **III.
 Final Report (40%)**

 Each group needs to turn in one report to describe the paper replication process in detail.
-For example, the obstacles you overcome or other issues you find in the paper you replicate.
+For example, the obstacles you overcome or other issues you find in the original paper.
 Also, please clearly state in your report each team member's contribution to this project.